 The library provides information literacy instruction to classes or individuals seeking to learn about research methods and resources.
 Email our Reference & Instruction Librarian, Shaleigh Westphall (email@example.com) to set up an instruction session with her and/or other library staff.

-Teacher’s Assistants can help with your class’ library needs.
-If you would like to give your TA library privileges, please keep these guidelines in mind:
+TAs can help with library needs for your course.
+If you would like to give your TA library privileges, please keep the following guidelines in mind.

 Faculty must notify the library if they would like their TA to have TA library privileges.
 Email firstname.lastname@example.org to notify us.

 - A TA must use their own account to check out items.

 - A TA is responsible for all items on their account.
 All normal late fees apply.

 - A TA can check out as many items as their existing patron policy permits.
 Please see the PNCA Library webpage on Borrowing and Circulation for checkout privileges.

 - A TA can add items to and remove items from your reserve shelf.